Daniel-KM/Omeka-S-module-ContactUs/README.md

 [Contact us] is a module for [Omeka S] that allows to add a site page block with a "Contact us" form.
 The messages are sent by email to the admin but can be read directly in the interface too.
 The form is fully available by api too, so it can be used by a third party client.
+It's possible to send a mail to the author of a resource too.

 Installation